hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/workspaces.md

 # HPC Workspaces

-[//]: # (TODO remove construction warning)
-!!! attention "under Construction"
-		Workspaces are still in testing phase and not publicly available yet. detailed information will follow soon

 ## Description
 The HPC Workspaces provide a group shared environment, including storage with user-defined access, SLURM accounting, and tools.